haard7/multi-agent-fullstack-project/README.md

 ### Description

-- Now it works with Python based Flask API. now we will run the `api.py` file to run flask app
-- you can run either main.py.
-- First create the database using "ClothShop.sql" file in PostgreSQL.
-I have updated the schema in the next queries so please consider that in mind before running our code, As it is working with latest schema.
-- we can also check the order status, Order stautus agent working perfectly. run `python -m agents.main --prompt "give the order status of my order with ordeid 1003"`
+- I am able to put the image url via UI and get the decision of the shipping status by analyzing that image (No DB involved)
+- For phase-2 I am using `api2.py` file to run, as integrating with previous code was having some issue.

-Please install below libraries in addition to previous one! - Flask~=3.0.3 - flast_cors~=4.0.1 - autogen-agentchat~=0.2
+Please install below libraries in addition to previous one!

+- Flask~=3.0.3
+- flast_cors~=4.0.1
+- autogen-agentchat~=0.2

 ## How to Run